 Starting A Levels this September?
 Here’s our guide to getting off to a good start

 Starting A-levels can be daunting – especially if you don’t know what to expect and are worried about the sudden increase in workload.
-Whilst it’s a fact that A-levels are harder than GCSE (they wouldn’t be A-levels otherwise) they shouldn’t be about struggling on your own – so here are some top tips to make sure you stay on top of coursework.
+Whilst it’s a fact that A-levels are harder than GCSE (they wouldn’t be A-levels otherwise) they shouldn’t be about struggling on your own.
+Here are some tips to make sure you stay on top of coursework.

 There’s a big jump between GCSE and A-level coursework so you’ll need to be organised.
-Work can quickly pile up so investing in a diary or making sure you regularly update any electronic calendars is a must to keep track of assignment deadlines.
+Work can quickly pile up.
+Investing in a diary or making sure you regularly update any electronic calendars is a must to keep track of assignment deadlines.